MicrosoftDocs/terminal/TerminalDocs/customize-settings/interaction.md

 ## Minimize to tray ([Preview](https://aka.ms/terminal-preview))

 When this is set to `true`, minimizing a window will hide it from the taskbar, making it inaccessible from that area.
-It will instead be accessible from Terminal's system tray icon.
-If either this global setting or the `minimizeToTray` global setting is set to true, Terminal will place an icon in the system tray.
+It will instead be accessible from terminal's system tray icon.
+If either this global setting or the `minimizeToTray` global setting is set to true, terminal will place an icon in the system tray.

 **Property name:** `minimizeToTray`